MicrosoftDocs/VBA-Docs/api/Excel.ChartFormat.md

 ## Remarks

-Using a property or method that does not apply to the type of object the  **ChartFormat** object is attached to will result in a run-time error.
+Using a property or method that does not apply to the type of object that the **ChartFormat** object is attached to will result in a run-time error.

 ## Properties